The-Turing-Summer-Experience/intro-to-github/github-workshop/introductions-2ndfloor-2025-08-18.md

 3. Platform:

 Group 2 (case study 2): Arduino (https://www.arduino.cc/)
-1. License:
+1. License: It is an open source under Creaive Commons Attributions Share - alike (CC-BY-SA) liscence, and includes a free use of hardware and software within companies organisations.
+However, you can not use the Arduino trademark in your design files or on the product itself as this would be a trademark infringement.
-2. Benefits:
+2. Benefits: Ability to customise hardware and software.
-3. Platform:
+3. Platform: RDO IDE

 Group 3 (case study 3): The Turing Way (https://book.the-turing-way.org/)
 1. License: